VBamurange/ABC_Phonics/README.md

 After the debugging and testing phase is complete, the application will be officially launched on the Google PlayStore and downloadable to all persons and learners with Android devices

-Demo Video 1 on Samsung Galaxy S22: https://drive.google.com/file/d/19JMChJ7lP0IX7DNapEJrvpPuQ4CHQ8k2/view?usp=sharing
-Demo Video 2 on Samsung Note 20: https://drive.google.com/file/d/1oF4W2AxoDh_HthhtY3TQdKJz99-Ll1i7/view?usp=sharing
+Demo Video on Samsung Note 20: https://drive.google.com/file/d/1oF4W2AxoDh_HthhtY3TQdKJz99-Ll1i7/view?usp=sharing

 Deployable APK Link: https://drive.google.com/file/d/1CqoeBSu9bfiSR7oV21OHRco4kOUCEkRE/view?usp=sharing